 Focusing fund or account investments in a small number of issuers, industries, foreign currencies or regions increases risk.
 Funds or accounts that are "non-diversified" because they may invest a significant portion of their assets in a relatively small number of issuers may have more risk because changes in the value of a single security or the impact of a single economic, political or regulatory occurrence may have a greater adverse impact on the value of the fund or account.
+Similarly, certain underlying bond funds may have more risk because they may invest a substantial portion of their assets in bonds of similar projects or from issuers of the same status.
+Some of those issuers also may present substantial credit or other risks.
 Diversified funds or accounts that invest in a relatively small number of issuers are subject to similar risks.
 In addition, the funds and accounts may be subject to increased risk to the extent they focus their investments in securities denominated in a particular foreign currency or in a narrowly defined geographic area, for example, regional economic risks relating to weather emergencies and natural disasters.
 Similarly, a fund or account that focuses its investments in a certain type of issuer is particularly vulnerable to events affecting such type of issuer.
 Also, a fund or account may have greater risk to the extent it invests a substantial portion of its assets in a group of related industries (or "sectors").
 The industries comprising any particular sector and investments in a particular foreign currency or in a narrowly defined geographic area outside the United States may share common characteristics, are often subject to similar business risks and regulatory burdens, and react similarly to economic, market, political or other developments.
 Funds or accounts may be subject to increased risk to the extent they allocate assets among investment styles and certain styles underperform relative to other investment styles.
 Furthermore, certain issuers, industries and regions may be adversely affected by the impacts of climate change on the demand for and the development of goods and services and related production costs, and the impacts of legislation, regulation and international accords related to climate change, as well as any indirect consequences of regulation or business trends driven by climate change.
 Funds and accounts that focus investments of their assets in a particular industry or group of related industries are subject, and have heightened exposure, to the risks factors particular to each such industry.

 When a fund or account invests in mutual funds or exchange-traded funds ("Underlying Funds"), certain Underlying Funds may have more risk because they have a particular geographic or sector focus.
 An Underlying Fund that holds or obtains exposure to a particular geography, such as Europe or the Far East, may be affected by economic, regulatory or political developments affecting issuers in that geography.
+Similarly,

-Similarly, Underlying Funds that focus their investments in companies that have exposure, directly or indirectly, to a particular sector, such as the eco-sectors or water-related sectors, will be impacted more by events or factors affecting those sectors than if their portfolios were more diversified among a number of unrelated sectors and industries.
+Underlying Funds that focus their investments in companies that have exposure, directly or indirectly, to a particular sector, such as the eco-sectors or water-related sectors, will be impacted more by events or factors affecting those sectors than if their portfolios were more diversified among a number of unrelated sectors and industries.
 To the extent that a fund or account concentrates a significant portion of its assets in a single Underlying Fund, it will be particularly sensitive to the risks associated with that Underlying Fund and any investments in which that Underlying Fund concentrates.